 The brothers started tinkering in their garage – where all innovative start-ups should begin.
 They developed the Kumpan, an e-scooter that combines the classic design of the 1950s and an emissions-free drive.The retro design is striking on the outside, while a unique piece of technology impresses on the inside.
 The company developed portable lithium-ion batteries that can be charged from a conventional socket at home and used in the electric scooter.

 To meet their significant financing needs, the Tykesson brothers made use of various KfW programmes, but also got financial support from friends and family.
 Success was not long in coming: The Kumpan made it to the International Motor Show (Internationale Automobilausstellung – IAA) in Frankfurt as early as 2015.
 And the company e-bility has won many awards, including the KfW Entrepreneurs’ Award.
 EIT InnoEnergy has held a stake in the company since 2020.
 They want to boost sustainable mobility in Europe working together with the company.
 One of the first milestones along this path has already been reached: in summer 2020, e-bility added a new model series to its debut scooter, including a less expensive entry-level model with a top speed of 45 kilometres per hour.
 In autumn, two more scooters were added, which also enable ambitious driving at a top speed of 70 and 100 kilometres per hour.

 In 2009, the three brothers Philipp, Daniel and Patrik Tykesson in their parents' living-room developed the idea of an electric scooter.

-"Our goal is to be the world's leading provider of e-mobility from 20 to 120 km/h and thus offer clean, urban and fast mobility," says Patrik Tykesson.
+“Our goal is to be the world’s leading provider of e-mobility in the two-wheel segment and thus ensure clean, rattle-proof and fast mobility,” said Patrik Tykesson.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals